OpenWIS/openwis-documentation/_posts/2016-03-09-OpenWIS-Steering-Committee-2016-Mar.md

 		5. RabbitMQ/AMQP
 			1. JT - May also be a proposal - would any members be able to draft something?
 			2. WQ - Do we just want to explore if pub/sub works or look at whether we would use it in OpenWIS?
-			3. A-OWIS-SC-2016-17: WQ - To do a project proposal relating an investigation work package for the OpenWIS Core.
-OWIS-A
+			3. ACT-OWIS-SC-2016-17: WQ - To do a project proposal relating an investigation work package for the OpenWIS Core.
+OWIS-ACT
-			4. A-OWIS-SC-2016-18: MDA - Find out if NMS Canada is interested in bringing MetPX under the OpenWIS umbrella.
-OWIS-A
+			4. ACT-OWIS-SC-2016-18: MDA - Find out if NMS Canada is interested in bringing MetPX under the OpenWIS umbrella.
+OWIS-ACT
 	2. **Identification of opportunities to participate in calls for proposals in externally funded projects**
 		1. JT – I'm not aware of any – anyone else?
 No.
 	3. **Recommendation to the Board regarding new projects to establish**